Countries visited: South Africa Tour

 Cultural village tour

 Hluluwe/Imfolozi National Park are actually two parks that have been joined together.
 These National Parks are one of South Africa’s ‘Big five’ parks.
-Rhino breeding projects have been taking place here for years, and has resulted in the White rhino being reintroduced into many parks as far north as Kenya (optional activity)
+Rhino breeding projects have been taking place here for years, and has resulted in the White rhino being reintroduced into many parks as far north as Kenya. (see activity page for optional activities and rates)

 Kruger National Park